cerebral/cerebral/docs/advanced/reactions.md

 # Reactions

 Sometimes you need to react to changes of the state.
-You might want to run a signal related to a change of the state or maybe some logic inside a component.
+You might want to run a sequence related to a change of the state or maybe some logic inside a component.
 Reactions allows you to express this kind of logic.

 ## Reactions in modules